CampusIoT/orbimote/field_test_device/README.md

 The program sends periodically LoRaWAN frames at various datarate and tx power.

-If a GPS is plugged onto the board, the postion is sent into each LoRaWAN frames.
+If a NMEA0183 GNSS module is plugged onto the board, the postion is sent into each LoRaWAN frames.
+See the list of [NMEA0183 GNSS module](../gnss_modules.md).

 Uplink frames can be confirmed or unconfirmed by the network server.